SamGinzburg/threads-macro/README.md

 This macro utilizes Rust's type system to provide a DSL that guarentees the absence of all deadlocks for a set of statically declared locks at compile time.
 The DSL is a significant subset of the safe Rust language, and should be easy to use for existing Rust programmers.

+I would like to emphasize that for now, this project is a WIP and not fully complete yet.
+There are likely bugs / missing features as well as a lack of any clear formalization for now.

 # Why?

 The primary existing deadlock detection tool for Rust code (parking_lot crate) checks for deadlocks dynamically as opposed to statically.
 There are many deadlock detection tools for C++/C available as well, although they operate dynamically as well.
 Static analysis tools such as clang/coverity exist, but they do not guarentee the absence of deadlocks.